 This L shaped room, which has been run under the eagle eye of Pat Doyle since 1971, has a sense of traditional opulence yet with a fresh, almost gallery-esque approach - an ideal home for some favourites from the hotel’s famous art collection.

-Recently promoted Executive Chef Eugene Callaghan's Menus (formerly head chef of La Marine) reflect the value placed on fresh local produce, with ingredients like Wexford beef, Rosslare mackerel, Slaney salmon and locally sourced vegetables used in daily-changing menus.
+Executive Chef Eugene Callaghan has a long history with the hotel, having previously been head chef of La Marine (see below), and his creative cooking contributes enormously to the reputation of Kelly's as a dining destination.
+His menus reflect the value placed on fresh local produce, with ingredients like Wexford beef, Rosslare mackerel, Slaney salmon and locally sourced vegetables used in daily-changing menus.

 The hotel’s renowned wine list is meticulously sourced, always changing, and excellent value.
-Highly informative, most wines are directly imported and there are many treats in the collection, which includes organic and bio-dynamic wines, and an exceptional choice of half bottles - and a page of magnums (2 bottles), jeraboams (4 bottles) and imperials (8 bottles), which are ideal for big parties and special celebrations and often represent exceptional value too.
+Highly informative, most wines are directly imported (some from Bill's brother-in-law Vincent Avril in Chateauneuf-du-Pape) and there are many treats in the collection, which includes organic and bio-dynamic wines, and an exceptional choice of half bottles - and a page of magnums (2 bottles), jeraboams (4 bottles) and imperials (8 bottles), which are ideal for big parties and special celebrations and often represent exceptional value too.

 Seats 270 (private room 40); air conditioning.
 L &D daily: 1-2.15pm, 7.30-9pm; Set L €24; set Sun L €27; Set D €43.50.
 House wine from €24; SC discretionary.